-Can I Relocate and Move My Kids After a Connecticut Divorce?
+Relocation: Can I Move My Kids After a Connecticut Divorce?

 Speak with an experienced lawyer before you move or as soon as you learn your co-parent wants to move.

-Often the court’s orders in the parenting plan set out where and when a parent can move.
-If the proposed move falls within those parameters, you may not have to return to court.
-If it does not fall within the current plan, the parent who wants to move away may have to file a post judgment modification of the existing custody order to request permission for the move and an adjusted parenting plan.
-The parent who is staying put can also file seeking to prevent the other parent from going with the kids.
+The court’s orders in the parenting plan often set out where and when a parent can move with the kids.
+You may not have to return to court if the proposed relocation falls within those parameters.
+Suppose it does not fall within the current plan, though.
+In that case, the parent who wants to move away may have to file a post judgment modification of the existing custody order to request permission for the move and an adjusted parenting plan.
+The parent who is staying put can also file seeking to prevent the other parent from moving with the children.
 If you’d prefer to reach an agreement rather than litigate, mediation and collaborative law are options to consider.
-In most cases, we submit the agreement you reach to the court so that it becomes an enforceable court order.
+In most cases, we submit the agreement to the court so that it becomes an enforceable court order.

 How Does the Connecticut Court Decide Whether a Parent Can Relocate and Move the Kids Post Divorce?

 In Connecticut, when one of the parents wants to relocate and move with the kids after a divorce in Connecticut, we file a motion for modification based on “relocation.”
-Section 46b-56d of the Connecticut statutes explains that the court must first determine whether the move would have a substantial impact on the existing parenting plan.
+Section 46b-56d of the Connecticut statutes explains that the court must first determine whether the move would substantially impact the existing parenting plan.

-This is quite dependant on both the current living situation and the existing plan.
+This is quite dependent on both the current living situation and the existing plan.
 For example, a move within the same town might not affect most parenting plans without a required change in schools.
-If one parent lives internationally, even a move across Connecticut might not impact the existing parenting plan.
-However, a parenting plan could be substantially impacted if the two parents live in the same neighborhood and one parent hopes to move out of state.
+Even a move across Connecticut might not impact the existing parenting if one parent lives internationally.
+However, it may substantially impact the parenting plan if the two parents live in the same neighborhood and one parent hopes to move out of state with the children.